-Richard took over as Chair of the Kreitman Foundation in 2017, since when he has been focussing largely on the charity’s new direction; its team, philanthropic practices and grant-making and investment strategies.
+Richard took over as Chair of the Kreitman Foundation in 2017.
+Passionate about nature and the environment, he has been focussing largely on the charity’s climate direction, best philanthropic practices and grant-making and investment strategies.
 Previous experience includes his role as a trustee of the Pandana Charitable Trust, with a particular humanitarian and health and welfare focus.

 Emma is a solicitor in the Regulatory & Disciplinary team at Leigh Day, having trained as a social welfare lawyer at a Legal Aid firm between 2010 and 2012.